 District 19 News: State Rep. Abney

 Hello, Northsiders!
-I hope everyone had a great holiday!
 I’m eager to share with you some of the important work I’ve been doing in Harrisburg and here at home.